centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

 an example of the result below.

-Another possibility would be to use the **broker.json_encode(d)** function that converts any Lua object to a *json* string representation of it. so, we could write the function like this:
+Another possibility would be to use the **broker.json_encode(d)** function that converts any Lua object to a *json* string representation of it.
+So, we could write the function like this:

 .. code-block:: lua